Nisha-Chavan-2024/portfolio_2.0/README.md

 # Portfolio Website

-A personal portfolio website built with **React.js**, showcasing my skills, projects, and resume.
-This single-page application (SPA) is fully responsive, visually appealing, and deployed on **Vercel** for live access.
+A personal portfolio website built with **React.js**, showcasing my skills, projects, and resume.Deployed on **Vercel** for live access.

 ## Live Demo